software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Test each REST API endpoint by opening the endpoint's documentation and cliking the "Try it out" button.
 Remember to also test that the error responses work properly by for example sending a request to the `/api/quizzes/{id}` endpoint with an `id` path parameter value of a non-existing quiz.
 >
 > Add a link to the Swagger documentation in the production environment (in Render) to the "Documentation" section in the `README.md` file.
 The link format is <http://name-of-the-web-service.onrender.com/swagger-ui/index.html>.
 Deploy the backend application to Render and make sure that the Swagger documentation is accessible.
->
-> Create an issue for the task.
-The "documentation" label is suitable for documentation-related issues.

 ## The .gitignore file